 Attention!
 The Pastel style is only available under the Home Deluxe and Business licenses.
 It's possible to try all features in the trial period.

-The Painting tab in the Settings Panel contains the parameters for converting a photo into a pastel painting.
+The Painting tab contains the parameters for converting a photo into a pastel painting.

 Effect Parameters: